 Also of interest is that Waukegan has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Waukegan who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Waukegan have a bachelor's degree or advanced degree.
+The education level of Waukegan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.80% of adults 25 and older in Waukegan have a college degree.

 The per capita income in Waukegan in 2010 was $20,426, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $81,704 for a family of four.
 However, Waukegan contains both very wealthy and poor people as well.